cirruslabs-io/suits/mobile-update-profile.md

 4. To delete the profile image, select the cross icon and click on yes in the alert box.

-5. Select Update button in the buttom to update the changes and redirect to My profile Page.
+5. Select Update button in the bottom to update the changes and redirect to My profile Page.

 ![Logo1](./images/mobile/single-page/profile2.jpg)